codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 ### Basic Functions
 In functional programming your application logic is composed of many small functions.

-Before we write our first function we create a type alias for our matching functions.
+Before we write our first function we create a type alias for our matching functions (a.k.a., matchers).
-Every matching function will get a list of characters as input and should return a list of unprocessed inputs.
+A matcher `M` for characters of type `a` is a function that accepts a string (i.e., a list in our case) of `a`s as input and returns the strings remaining after all successful matches.
+Note: a character, unless otherwise specified, can be of any type, not just `Char`.
+This makes our code more general and potentially reusable in the future.

 ```Haskell